josephdaw/instant-crypto/README.md

 ![local](assets/images/local.png)

 If the user clicks on the desired news article a new landing page window opens and they are taken to the new article.
-Note: InstantCrpyto landing page does not close.
+Note: InstantCrypto landing page does not close.

 ![window](assets/images/window.png)